Overview

 FAQ

-What does “Just use Postgres!” actually mean?It’s a practical recommendation: if you already use (or plan to use) Postgres and a new use case arises (for example, geospatial, time series, or generative AI), first check whether Postgres can handle it before adding another database.
-It’s not a claim that Postgres is the only database you’ll ever need—use another system if it fits the use case better.
+What does “Just use Postgres!” actually mean?It’s a practical guideline: if you already use (or plan to use) Postgres and a new need arises (geospatial, time series, generative AI, analytics, etc.), check whether Postgres can handle it before adding another database.
+It’s not a claim that Postgres is the only tool you’ll ever need—use another database if it serves the use case better.

-How can I verify the container is running and ready?Check status: docker container ls -f name=postgres.
-View logs: docker logs postgres.
-When you see “database system is ready to accept connections” and the port mapping (e.g., 0.0.0.0:5432->5432/tcp), the instance is ready.
+How can I verify the container is running and inspect logs?Use docker container ls -f name=postgres to see status and ports.
+View logs with docker logs postgres.
+You’re ready when you see “database system is ready to accept connections.”

-How do I connect with psql, and why am I not asked for a password?Use: docker exec -it postgres psql -U postgres.
-Inside the container, psql connects via a local Unix socket that’s configured as trusted in the official image, so no password prompt appears.
-Use \q to quit.
+How do I connect to Postgres in the container with psql?Run docker exec -it postgres psql -U postgres.
+Inside the container, psql uses a trusted local Unix socket, so no password prompt.
+Exit psql with \q.

 pro $24.99 per month